HC Wainwright & Co. Reiterates MoonLake Immunotherapeutics - (MLTX) Buy Recommendation

 What is the Fund Sentiment?

 There are 56 funds or institutions reporting positions in MoonLake Immunotherapeutics -.
-This is an increase of 14 owner(s) or 33.33% in the last quarter.
-Average portfolio weight of all funds dedicated to MLTX is 0.37%, a decrease of 7.02%.
-Total shares owned by institutions increased in the last three months by 4.37% to 38,788K shares.
+This is an increase of 53 owner(s) or 1,766.67% in the last quarter.

 What are Other Shareholders Doing?